UseKeyp/keyp-backend-candidate/README.md

 Estimated time: 1-2 hours
 Skills required:

-Continuous integration, testing, and DevOps
+- Continuous integration, testing, and DevOps
-Docker
+- Docker
-Learning a new language (don’t worry- its just a combination of languages you already know) There are 3 incremental phases.
+- Learning a new language (don’t worry- its just a combination of languages you already know)
+- There are 3 incremental phases.
 Please make a separate branch or commit for each phase, so we can review and run each separately.

 ## Phase 1 - Tests

-- [ ] Clone (Do not fork) the repo https://github.com/Nifty-Chess/my-earthly-example to a private repo.
+- [ ] Clone (Do not fork) this repo to a private repo.
 Your work is precious, don’t let others cheat.
       Set up Earthly to run yarn test
 - [ ] Create a Github action ci-earthly.yml that runs the earthly command above for all Pull Requests
 - [ ] Make a new Pull Request against master to demonstrate that Earthly is run successfully in Github Actions.